-Hidden between France and Spain, this gorgeous little country is often overlooked by most guidebooks.
-This might not be a big country, but it sure is well-known in Europe for its outstanding skiing resorts, spectacular mountain views and picturesque hiking trails.
+Hidden between France and Spain, the gorgeous little country of Andorra is often overlooked by most guidebooks.
+Andorra is well-known in Europe for its outstanding skiing resorts, spectacular mountain views and picturesque hiking trails.
 Located just three hours from Barcelona, Andorra offers a wide array of attractions that will keep you busy for days.

 Explore the magnificent Andorra la Vella